top of page

 Early Luteal Phase – Late Summer / Earth Element

-This phase invites simplification, structure, and gentle productivitity.
+This phase invites simplification, structure, and gentle productivity.

 • Yang energy begins to descend